MeryTouceda/foss_test_E/README.md

 Capstone II responses:

 * **Which tool could you apply right away and why?** For me, the GitHub Pages demo and associated GitHub Website tutorial were the most immediately applicable.
 So I created one GitHub Page and an alternative GitHub Website to host the documentation for my new R package, *neonMicrobe*.
 * **What is your greatest barrier to these tools?** A lack of relevant projects.
 I'm not currently working on anything that I think would need the tools offered in Apps.
 And I already use my institution's cluster for most tasks that would be offered by Atmosphere.
-A data management plan could be useful for an upcoming project, though.
+The CyVerse Data Store and a data management plan could be useful for an upcoming project, though.
 * **What tools would you wish we covered more in depth?** Building containers!
 I know there's a separate course on this entirely, but I found myself wanting to build my own container for the final project, and at a loss about how to do so.

 Final project: GitHub website for neonMicrobe R package documentation ([here](https://claraqin.github.io/neonMicrobe-docs/))